 Help with funeral costs

-If you’re struggling to cover the cost of a funeral, there are options for financial help available.
-The first step is to explore whether the person who has died had any money or funding which might help to cover the cost of the funeral.
+If you’re struggling to cover the cost of a funeral, there are options for help when making funeral payments.
+The first step is to explore whether the person who has passed had any money or funding which might help to cover the cost of funeral payments.

 If you’ve explored all of the options and cannot cover the costs of the funeral from the estate or other insurance policy, there are ways to get help:

 Also known as a Funeral Expenses Payment, the funeral payment scheme will help to pay for the cost of a funeral if you fit certain criteria and are on certain benefits.

 The money won’t usually cover the full cost, but will cover travel expenses, death certificates and cremation or burial fees.
 You may also get up to a £1,000 payment towards other costs such as Funeral Director’s fees, the coffin or casket and flowers.
 If your loved one had a funeral plan, you may be eligible for £120 towards any funeral costs that are not covered in the plan.

 The Funeral Expenses Payment will be paid into your bank account if you’ve already paid for the funeral, or direct to the Funeral Director if you have not yet settled the bill.

 You can get help towards the cost of a funeral if you or your partner receive one of the following benefits (England, Wales and NI):

 - Income-related Employment and Support Allowance